onassis28/React-shoppingCart/README.md

 Clone this repository

+change directory into the root of the project

-run 'yarn install' in terminal from the root
+run 'yarn install' in the terminal from the root

-run 'yarn start' in terminal
+run 'yarn start' in the terminal

 Enjoy using the app!!